Customer Workshop Recap: Tips for Each Phase of the Employee Lifecycle

 Last Thursday, we hosted our first client workshop.
 Representatives from four companies visited our offices in Manhattan for a three-hour dialogue centered around scaling culture during growth.
 While we couldn’t invite all of you readers to this first one (but stay tuned for future workshops!), we wanted to make sure that everyone in our community has the opportunity to learn from our experience.

-Here are six specific ideas that were shared by our customers during the session, organized by employee lifecycle:
+Here are six specific ideas for engaging your team throughout the employee lifecycle that were shared by our customers during the session, organized by employee lifecycle:

 1) Update your job descriptions: